carsonwolber/EFFI_Replication/README.md

 # Hatfield-Notes
-My notes made for Economic Research
+My notes made for a Fall 2024 Economic Research Project